-The program will be accompanied by a small exhibition, where you can experience art made by artificial intelligience and get signed copies of the comic “Ida und der Mathe-Agent oder Eine Geschichte vom Modellieren der Mobilität von Morgen”.
+The program was accompanied by a small exhibition, where the participants could experience art made by artificial intelligence (AI) and get signed copies of the mathematical comic “Ida und der Mathe-Agent oder Eine Geschichte vom Modellieren der Mobilität von Morgen”.

-We especially invite the MATH+ community, our mathematical colleagues, and science journalists to attend the expert talk by Irit Dinur (The Weizmann Institute of Science, Israel).
-It will be accompanied by the “What is …?” seminar organized by students of the Berlin Mathematical School (BMS).
-Afterwards, we honor our recent BMS alumni with a festive certificate ceremony.
-The evening will be closed with a reception.
+In the afternoon, we especially invited the MATH+ community, our mathematical colleagues, and science journalists to attend the invited expert talk by Irit Dinur regarding a special topic of the “P versus NP” problem.
+That was preceded by the “What is …?” seminar organized by students of the Berlin Mathematical School (BMS).

 13:00–13:45 PhD Seminar: What is… a probabilistically checkable proof? | M. Levent Doğan (BMS, TU Berlin)

 Please watch the recordings of the “What is…?”
 Seminar with a talk by M. Levent Doğan, followed by the MATH+ Friday Colloquium with the invited lecture given by Irit Dinur about “P, NP, and Probabilistically Checkable Proofs“.

 The evening closed with a festive reception, numerous photo shootings, plenty of laughter and exciting talks.